ramofabian/aws-bootcamp-cruddur-2023/journal/week2.md

 <b>Rollbar</b> is a cloud-based bug tracking and monitoring solution that caters to organizations of all sizes.
 Rollbar supports multiple programming languages and frameworks like JavaScript, Python, .NET, Drupal, Wordpress and Pyramid.
 The solution can also be deployed on premises at the user end. <b>Source: </b>[softwareadvice](https://www.softwareadvice.com/continuous-integration/rollbar-profile/)

-To integrate Rollbar and cature an error, I followed the next steps:
+To integrate Rollbar and capture an error, I followed the next steps:

 1. Add the following python packets to `requirements.txt` file. 👉 [Link to file](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/backend-flask/requirements.txt?plain=1#L13-L14)